SmoothHacker/Tuscan-Leather/README.md

 ## Future Plans

 * Guest Memory Access System
   * An API to access and modify vm memory.
 Useful for the breakpoint system
 * Breakpoint System
   * We place a breakpoint at the start of all kernel basic blocks.
 This allows us to track if we're hitting new kernel code
   * Breakpoints feed by file with a format provided in a python script that uses Binary Ninja
 * Syscall Fuzzing
   * Basic version of syscall fuzzing
     * Likely restricted set because of parameters and structs
+* Device Driver Fuzzing
+  * Allows basic emulation of a physical device to allow Linux to apply the desired driver to
+  * PCI, USB, Bluetooth, Network, etc...
+* OS Handler
+  * Kernel Module that communicates with the harness
+    * Retrieves /proc/kallsyms contents for coverage
+    * Sends information about key kernel structs
+    * Allows communication with a fuzz case runner and the harness